MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/google-sign-in-unity.md

 ## Getting started

-First, we will start by setting up some basic things in Google Play.
-There are a few good guides on how to do this, so we are not going to reinvent the wheel.
+First, we'll start by setting up some basic things in Google Play.
+There are a few good guides on how to do this, so we aren't going to reinvent the wheel.

-1. Create an **Application** - If you have not done so already, you will need to create an application in the [Google Play Developer Console](https://play.google.com/apps/publish).
+1. Create an **Application** - If you haven't done so already, you'll need to create an application in the [Google Play Developer Console](https://play.google.com/apps/publish).
 2. Build your game APK, and upload it as an Alpha Build.
     - Select **Manage Releases**.
     - Select **Manage Alpha**.
     - Select **Upload APK**.
-3. [Setting Up Google Play Games Services](https://developers.google.com/games/services/console/enabling) - Watch the [YouTube video](https://youtu.be/BZRoBbUsfPE), as the link here is dated, and does not reflect the latest UI of Google Play Games services.
+3. Set up Google Play Games services following the instructions on this page: [Setting Up Google Play Games Services](https://developers.google.com/games/services/console/enabling).
-4. Download the [Google Play Games SDK](https://github.com/playgameservices/play-games-plugin-for-unity) (if you have not done so already) and install it.
+4. Download the [Google Play Games SDK](https://github.com/playgameservices/play-games-plugin-for-unity) (if you haven't done so already) and install it.
 5. Install the PlayFab Unity SDK (if you do not know how to do this, follow the [Unity3D quickstart guide](../../../sdks/unity3d/quickstart.md)).

 ## Configuring Google Play Games